Skip to content

 New Work

-Describes the current working world with spatial and temporal flexibilization, agile and project-based work forms, value-based and meaningful work, de-hierarchization, participatory decision-making mechanisms, artificial intelligence and self-organization.
+Describes the current world of work with spatial and temporal flexibilization, agile and project-based forms of work, values orientation and meaning, de-hierarchization, participatory decision-making mechanisms, artificial intelligence and self-organization.

 O